TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 [bio326-21-0@cn-12 GenomeAssembly2022]$
 ```
-*Now that TMUX is active you can deatach the temrinal and try if your session is still active.
+*Now that TMUX is active you can deattach the temrinal and try if your session is still active.
 To do this we need to press the keys ctrl+b d.
 This will bring us back to the "main" terminal...Use the command ```tmux a -t ONP``` to attach the ONP session again*

 ```console
 [bio326-21-0@login GenomeAssembly2022]$ srun --cpus-per-task 4 --nodes 1 --mem=10G --time=02:00:00 --pty bash -i